chacachien/SmartMelon/README.md

-It is a single-page web application that allows users to manage their IOT devices.
 # SMARTMELON SYSTEM

 It is a single-page web application that allows users to manage their IOT devices.
-This app uses the MERN stack, which consists of MongoDB as the database, Express as the server framework, React as the user interface framework, and Node as the runtime environment.
-Beside, we also use Python to create a model to forecast the temperature and humidity.
+It is a single-page web application that allows users to manage their IOT devices.
+This app uses the MERN stack, which consists of MongoDB as the database, Express as the server framework, React as the user interface framework and Node as the runtime environment.
+Besides, we also use Python to create a model to forecast the temperature and humidity.

 ## Features